Officials Identify Mysterious Bright Green Liquid That Spilled Onto Michigan Highway

 Just up the hill from the road sits the now-shuttered Electro-Plating Services Inc. The owner of the industrial site was prosecuted for operating an unlicensed hazardous waste storage facility.
 Last month, the man, Gary Sayers, was sentenced to a year in federal prison and ordered to pay $1.4 million to clean up the plant.

-After blocking off the shoulder and studying the slime, officials suspect the substance is groundwater mixed with a chemical called hexavalent chromium, according to Greenberg.
+After blocking off the shoulder and studying the slime, officials suspect the substance is groundwater mixed with a chemical called hexavalent chromium.
+According to Greenberg, it likely came from the closed industrial site.

 "Our hazmat team got there early and assessed the situation and determined there's no imminent risks to public," she said.
 "The drinking water is not impacted because the area is serviced by municipal drinking water, not groundwater."